 - 1. In a browser, go to http://<server-fqdn>/downloads/Gsx.RobotManager.zip where <server-fqdn> is the FQDN of your VDX Monitoring server. - 2.
-Extract the following files: - Gsx.RobotManager.msi-This file is used by the script. - Install-GsxRobotManager.ps1-This file is the script to run. - Transform.mst-This file is used by the script.

-No specific location is required.

-- 3. Open PowerShell as Administrator. - 4.
+Extract the following files: - Gsx.RobotManager.msi-This file is used by the script. - Install-GsxRobotManager.ps1-This file is the script to run. - Transform.mst-This file is used by the script. - No specific location is required. - 3.
+Open PowerShell as Administrator. - 4.
 Enter the cmdlet Set-ExecutionPolicy RemoteSigned - 5.
 Choose [A] Yes to All. - 6.
 To run the Install-GsxRobotManager.ps1 script, navigate to the script location path in PowerShell and run the following command: .\Install-GsxRobotManager.ps1 - 7.
-Choose [R] Run once after the Security Warning.
+Choose [R] Run once after the Security Warning. - 8.
+In the Web UI, refresh the Robots management page and verify that all Robot Managers display the correct version.